quasarframework/quasar-framework.org/source/guide/index.md

 * benefit from Tree Shaking
 * get your code optimized, minified, bundled in the best possible way
-* ability to write SFC (Single File Component - for Vue) ...then go for the best developer experience:
+* ability to write SFC (Single File Component - for Vue)

+...then go for the best developer experience:

-First, we install Quasar CLI.
+First, we will need to install Quasar CLI.
 Make sure you have Node >=8 and NPM >=5 installed on your machine.

 ```bash
 # make sure you have vue-cli globally installed